imixs/imixs-cloud/doc/SETUP.md

 	$HOME/.kube/config

 **Note:** The admin.conf file gives the user superuser privileges over the cluster.
 This file should be used sparingly.
 For normal users, it’s recommended to generate an unique credential to which you whitelist privileges.
-Kubernetes supports different authentication strategies, defined here.
+Kubernetes supports different authentication strategies.
+We recommend you to run kubectl only from your master node which gives you more control who access your cluster.